 It is helped by a contextual step by step defined by the metamodeler himself.
-At a higher abstraction level, the tailored meta-model can be linked to DEVS basic metamodel using rules.
+At a higher abstraction level, the tailored meta-model can be linked to DEVS basic meta-model using rules.
 This can be done under a MDA approach.
 The purpose of this approach is to define links between those two meta-models, in order to transform a DEVS Profile PIM to a basic DEVS PIM.
-Those links can be expressed with MOF QVT.
-Then, this basic DEVS PIM could be mapped onto a DEVS PSM and this PSM can be used to generate the corresponding classes in a DEVS-oriented framework.